-Emerging Markets Credit Analyst, Hong Kong This material is issued and has been prepared by the investment company.
-This material is produced for information purposes only and does not constitute: - 1 an offer to buy nor a solicitation to sell, nor shall it form the basis of or be relied upon in connection with any contract or commitment whatsoever or - 2. investment advice.
+Emerging Markets Credit Analyst, Hong Kong This material is issued by BNP PARIBAS ASSET MANAGEMENT UK Limited ("BNPPAM UK").
+BNPP AM UK is authorised and regulated by the Financial Conduct Authority.
+Registered in England No: 02474627, registered office: 5 Aldermanbury Square, London, England, EC2V 7BP, United Kingdom.
+In Australia, BNPPAM UK is exempt from the requirement to hold an Australian financial services license under the Corporations Act 2001 in respect of the financial services.
+BNPPAM UK is regulated by the FCA under UK laws, which differ from Australian laws.
+This document is distributed in Australia by BNP PARIBAS ASSET MANAGEMENT Australia Limited ABN 78 008 576 449, AFSL 223418.
+This material is produced for information purposes for wholesale investors only and does not constitute: - 1 an offer to buy nor a solicitation to sell, nor shall it form the basis of or be relied upon in connection with any contract or commitment whatsoever or - 2. investment advice.

 Opinions included in this material constitute the judgment of the investment company at the time specified and may be subject to change without notice.
 The investment company is not obliged to update or alter the information or opinions contained within this material.
 Investors should consult their own legal and tax advisors in respect of legal, accounting, domicile and tax advice prior to investing in the financial instrument(s) in order to make an independent determination of the suitability and consequences of an investment therein, if permitted.
 Please note that different types of investments, if contained within this material, involve varying degrees of risk and there can be no assurance that any specific investment may either be suitable, appropriate or profitable for an investor's investment portfolio.
 Given the economic and market risks, there can be no assurance that the financial instrument(s) will achieve its/their investment objectives.
 Returns may be affected by, amongst other things, investment strategies or objectives of the financial instrument(s) and material market and economic conditions, including interest rates, market terms and general market conditions.
 The different strategies applied to the financial instruments may have a significant effect on the results portrayed in this material.
 This document is directed only at person(s) who have professional experience in matters relating to investments ("relevant persons").
 Any investment or investment activity to which this document relates is available only to and will be engaged in only with Professional Clients as defined in the rules of the Financial Conduct Authority.
-Any person who is not a relevant person should not act or rely on this document or any of its contents.
-All information referred to in the present document is available on www.bnpparibas-am.com.
+Any person who is not a relevant person should not act or rely on this All information referred to in the present document is available on www.bnpparibas-am.com.
 As at April 2019.